theaog/spirit/README.md

 # Parse open.lst so that it's usable w/ spirit.
 $ ./spirit parse open.lst
 INFO created h.lst in HOST:PORT format
-# spirit automatically created a HOST:PORT formatted h.lst file, you can provide your custom file name using the `--file` flag.
+# spirit created a HOST:PORT formatted h.lst file, you can provide your custom file name using the `--file` flag.

 # Now test these open ports if they're running SSH by grabbing banners.
 $ ./spirit banner
 SSH-2.0-OpenSSH_8.2p  13% [=>                  ] [11s:1m15s]
 INFO created b.lst in HOST:PORT:BANNER format
-# spirit automatically created a `b.lst` file containing the hosts running SSH and their banner.
+# spirit created a `b.lst` file containing the hosts running SSH and their banner.

 # Move the banner output (b.lst) to h.lst so spirit will load it automatically.
 $ mv b.lst h.lst